openstack/swift/doc/source/cors.rst

       -H 'X-Container-Meta-Access-Control-Allow-Origin: http://localhost' \
       http://192.168.56.3:8080/v1/AUTH_test/cont1

-At this point the container is now accessable to CORS clients hosted on http://localhost.
+At this point the container is now accessible to CORS clients hosted on http://localhost.
 Open the test CORS page in your browser.

 #.
 Populate the Token field